yasufum/spp-runner/README.md

   1. ring VM
   1. vhost VM
   1. working dir

+The last one is for a working directory in which you manage VMs.
+You need more than one working window if you use two or more VMs.

 The number of windows of ring and vhost VMs depends on how many you run VMs.